Skip to main content

 This page explains how to create, evaluate, and manage offers on Offerbook.
 If you’re not yet familiar with the core mechanics (loan lifecycle, collateral transfer, offer expiration), start with Key Concepts.
 Offerbook works differently from classical lending protocols.
 Understanding the flow and the trade-offs upfront helps you build the right strategies and avoid common mistakes.

-• Each lender has one escrow wallet, visible in the interface next to the main wallet balance.
+The escrow wallet is visible in the interface next to your main wallet balance.

-• You can deposit and withdraw USDC at any time using the Deposit / Withdraw buttons.
+• You can deposit and withdraw at any time.

-• When accepting a borrow offer (rather than creating a lend offer), USDC is transferred to your escrow automatically if needed.
+• When accepting a borrow offer, USDC is transferred to your escrow automatically if needed.

 Creating an Offer